shundhammer/qdirstat/doc/stats/File-Size-Histogram.md

 ### The Histogram

-The horizontal (x) axis are the file sizes, the vertical axis the number of files with each files.
+The horizontal (x) axis shows the file sizes, the vertical axis the bucket values, i.e. the number of files in each bucket (in each size interval).

 The vertical axis might be linear (if labeled just with **n**) or logarithmic (if labeled with **log2(n)**) with a base 2 logarithm.